dmitrymatvichuk/kickstarter-landing/README.md

+# Landing Kickstarter

+## Description

-Landing Kickstarter creaded using technologies: HTML, CSS, BEM, Javascript, Vanilla JS, SASS preprocessors and JS slider-carousel Flickity.
+The Landing Kickstarter was created using various technologies including HTML, CSS, BEM, JavaScript, Vanilla JS, SASS preprocessors, and the Flickity slider-carousel.

-This landing is adaptive to different screens, created with mobite first design.
-It has a stylish design, contains burger menu (on modile version), scroll, adaptive slider-carousel (on mobile & tablet screens), links and a form to fill.
+This landing page is responsive to different screen sizes and was designed with a mobile-first approach.
+It features a stylish design, including a burger menu (on the mobile version), scrolling functionality, an adaptive slider-carousel (on mobile and tablet screens), links, and a form for user input.

+## Demo

-Here you can find [DEMO LINK](https://dmitrymatvichuk.github.io/kickstarter-landing/)
+Here you can find [DEMO LINK](https://dmitrymatvichuk.github.io/kickstarter-landing/){:target="_blank"}